 Streusel Topping is super easy to make.
-Adding it to your baked goods, elevates muffins, cakes, and pies from ordinary to amazing.
+Adding it to your baked goods, elevates muffins, cakes, and homemade pies from ordinary to amazing.
 See how easy it is!

 We all know that baking is a science.
 I mean, how many of us have encountered true baking disasters when we messed with the laws of chemistry.
 Try to bake in too cold an oven?
 Forget to beat your eggs?
 Mismeasure your salt?